patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 ## Overview

 * Complete separation of the library (API) and the client for testing it
+* Immediate Permission (Authority) Check: Not limited to verifying the token itself, but also ensuring real-time validation of any updates to permissions in the database.
+* Token Introspector: Enable the ``/oauth2/introspect`` endpoint to allow multiple resource servers to verify the token's validity and permissions with the authorization server.

 * Set up the same access & refresh token APIs on both ``/oauth2/token`` and on our controller layer such as ``/api/v1/traditional-oauth/token``, both of which function same and have `the same request & response payloads for success and errors`.
 (However, ``/oauth2/token`` is the standard that "spring-authorization-server" provides.)
   * As you are aware, the API ``/oauth2/token`` is what "spring-authorization-server" provides.